 Instead, many seniors are choosing to age in place and stay in their own homes for as long as possible.
 Home nurses make this feasible and the best option for a vast number of elderly patients.

-Here are some of the inherent benefits of home nurse visits.
+Here are some of the inherent benefits of in home nursing care for elderly folks.

 Freedom and Autonomy

 It is estimated that more than 13.8 million people (28% of the population) live alone.
-With seniors, the concern is the isolation and associated health risks.
+With elderly people, the concern is the isolation and associated health risks.

-Home nurse services provide the perfect middle-ground, allowing seniors to live autonomously while also getting their medical needs met without leaving home.
+Home nurse services provide the perfect middle-ground health service, allowing seniors to live autonomously while also getting their medical needs met without leaving home.

 One of the many things that home nurses do is to watch over medications and ensure the patient is taking them as prescribed.
 The nurse may also be able to identify potential problems, such as the risk of overdose or increasing dependency.

 Home nurses are also trained to identify health risks and hazards that could cause an accident and subsequent injury.

 For example, the nurse may be able to offer suggestions regarding fall risk prevention around the home environment, saving the senior from a debilitating injury from which they might never recover.
 This is just one benefit of choosing nursing services from an in home nurse.